avpai-dinosaur/escapeCodes/README.md

 ## Todo in rough order of importance

-- Connect to leetcode account and detect that a question was solved
 - add unit tests
 - Boss fight
 - Camera motions at start of level